-First gentleman advances and retires twice.
-Set to corners and turn.
-Each lady then passes to her neighbour's place, the lady passing to the right and the gentleman to the left.
-All then promenade round with fresh partners.
-The other gentlemen repeat as above till each lady is brought back to her original partner, in her own place.
+First gentleman advances and retires twice, second time bowing to opposite lady.
+Balance to corners and turn.
+Each lady then passes to her neighbor's place.
+All then promenade round with new partners.
+Repeat as above till each lady is brought back to her original partner, in her own place.